The demonization of moral standards: Why my heart bleeds for Ex-President Mahama

-It is absolutely true that I remain an unrepentant critic of former President Mahama.
+I indeed remain an unrepentant critic of former President John Dramani Mahama.
 I can also venture to state in all honesty that I hate him not, and cannot and would not in any way bring his name into disrepute in the name of political gimmicks.

 But that being said, it is neither an insult on my part to stress inexorably that an individual has no competence to hold a particular position nor slanderous to assert that someone is devoid of the qualities requisite for effective conduct of a position.